 Place the pan in the oven at 350ºF and bake the biscuits for around 45 minutes, until the hardtack is solid.
 When finished, remove the pan from the oven and let the biscuits cool.
 Either eat fresh from the oven (as they’re softer then) or soak the biscuits in water or other liquid if you want to eat them at a later time.
 Try to enjoy!

-Photos of the ingredients; the hardtack on the pan; the biscuits piled on a plate; and a legionary’s marching meal (hardtack with lard, back bacon, and a glass of posca).
+Photos of the ingredients; the biscuits on a pan, just after they came out of the oven; the hardtack piled on a plate; and a legionary’s marching meal (hardtack with lard, back bacon, and a glass of posca).

 There’s no need to sugar-coat this: the hardtack tastes like a dog biscuit!
 It’s pleasant and definitely edible, but not the most flavorful thing on the planet.